Reviews and testimonials about Math Mammoth

 30 November, 2008

-grader, second grader and fifth grader.
-The years before I had used Making
+grader and fifth grader.
+The years before I had used Making Math Meaningful,

-about Singapore and switched over.
-About 25% of the way into the school year
+switched over.
+About 25% of the way into the school year with Singapore, I

-their grade, and were understanding nothing.
+were understanding nothing.
 I had long since looked to the Math Mammoth

 website when I needed worksheets.
 I found that more and more often I needed

 to print out the mammoth worksheets to explain their math, in place of the

 day's assignment in Singapore.
 So, because the price was so reasonable, and

 since I liked the worksheets (particularly for place value-I personally

 learned so much on the website about place value, which had always seemed

-intuitive for me, but was not at all intuitive for my second
+intuitive for me, but was not at all intuitive for my second grade son) I

 I put my daughter in the gold series, fifth grade.
 I started my other two,